-When you think of Colorado, most likely you envision majestic mountain ranges and glitzy ski resorts.
+When you think of Colorado, most likely you envision majestic mountain ranges and glitzy ski resorts, not agritourism.
 However, the diverse agriculture business, that is fundamental to Colorado, is not so well known and even more interesting.
 Cattle ranching was one of the first industries in Colorado and has withstood the test of time.
 When the gold rush busted in the late 1800s or didn’t pan out, cattle ranching became the fallback way of living and is still thriving today.

 Colorado has diverse geology that spans untouchable wilderness to very fertile valleys.
 There are banana belt areas that produce some of our country’s best peaches, host vineyards, and grow corn and other vegetable staples.